jjjmmm0410/G3/README.md

  - Link : https://zep.us

 ### More about Zep
- - How to use Zep : Video that G3 uses Zep (Quiz room & Classroom)
+ - How to use Zep : Videos of G3 using Zep (Quiz room & Classroom)

    Quiz room Link : https://youtu.be/FdtXpsWs_sg?si=4TDsajrlEpj5EfdR